docker-library/docs/sonarqube/content.md

 By default, the image will use an embedded H2 database that is not suited for production.

-> Warning : only a single instance of SonarQube must connect to the DB schema.
-Be careful if using Docker Swarm
+> Warning: Only a single instance of SonarQube can connect to a database schema.
+If you're using a Docker Swarm or
-> of Kubernetes to not have at any moment several SonarQube instances running on the same database schema.
+> Kubernetes, make sure that multiple SonarQube instances are never running on the same database schema simultaneously.
-> If you do so, SonarQube will behaves in unpredictable ways and data will get corrupted.
+> This will cause SonarQube to behave unpredictably and data will be corrupted.
-> There is no safeguard until [SONAR-10362](https://jira.sonarsource.com/browse/SONAR-10362)
+> There is no safeguard until [SONAR-10362](https://jira.sonarsource.com/browse/SONAR-10362).

 ### Option 1: Use parameters via Docker environment variables